(Buddhist flash fiction)

 When I talked to manang Elma, she showed me a picture of her father and the datu.

-Dayao also met Manuela Velarde in his time in Mindanao, and he would end up marryinge her and having a family of five children.
+Dayao also met Manuela Velarde in his time in Mindanao, and he would end up marrying her and having a family of four children.

 When the Second World War came, the Japanese took Pikit and its nearby towns, setting up a constabulary headquarters in Baranggay Lanao in Kidapawan (where the Kidapawan Water District now stands).